ericsonga/TeacherCSP/_sources/CSPNameNames/ch6_exercises.rst

         .. tab:: Question

-           Change the square procedure below to take a size parameter and go forward by the specified size each time.
+           Change the square procedure below to take a size parameter and have the turtle go forward by the specified size each time.

            .. activecode::  ch6ex5q
                 :nocodelens: